Creating a report

 - Select which intervals will be used to group the data.

 - Select which data sources to fetch the report data from.
 The available data sources depend on which report type you have selected.
+You find an overview of the data sources below.

 - Define how to filter and group the data for the report further, based on the data sources you have selected.
 When you select data groups, you can often select to filter on values that you want to include in the report, for example one or some item types, manifestation types or patron categories.
+You find an overview of the sub-levels below.

 |Not all selections make sense to combine when creating a report:|